Layerex/telegram-desktop-patches/README.md

 ## Contributing

-Feel free to contibute other means of packaging and installation and useful patches (if those don't break actual features).
+Feel free to contibute patches and means of packaging and installation.

 ## Credits